-You can confirm that the installation was successful by querying the package database:
+A successful installation can be confirmed by querying the package database:

 pkg info -f audiotag audiotag-0.19_1 Name: audiotag Version: 0.19_1 Installed on: Fri Nov 21 10:10:34 PST 2014 Origin: audio/audiotag Architecture: freebsd:9:x86:64 Prefix: /usr/local Categories: multimedia audio Licenses: GPLv2 Maintainer: ports@FreeBSD.org WWW: http://github.com/Daenyth/audiotag Comment: Command-line tool for mass tagging/renaming of audio files Options: DOCS: on FLAC: on ID3: on MP4: on VORBIS: on Annotations: repo_type: binary repository: FreeBSD Flat size: 62.8KiB Description: Audiotag is a command-line tool for mass tagging/renaming of audio files it supports the vorbis comment, id3 tags, and MP4 tags.
 WWW: http://github.com/Daenyth/audiotag

-To see what was installed with the package:
+To show what was installed by the package:

 pkg info -l audiotag audiotag-0.19_1: /usr/local/bin/audiotag /usr/local/share/doc/audiotag/COPYING /usr/local/share/doc/audiotag/ChangeLog /usr/local/share/doc/audiotag/README /usr/local/share/licenses/audiotag-0.19_1/GPLv2 /usr/local/share/licenses/audiotag-0.19_1/LICENSE /usr/local/share/licenses/audiotag-0.19_1/catalog.mk